Smit24-git/data-loader/readme.md

 # Data Loader
-SQL data loader designed to extract and load from single sql database to lightweight sqlite database.
+SQL data loader designed to extract and load from single sql database to the lightweight sqlite tables.

 ## Prerequisites
 1. Python 3.13.5 (both 32 or 64 should work just fine)